 Bangkok food goes from cheap and tasty noodle and rice dishes from street vendors up to high class dining in five-star hotels, and everything in between.
 Obviously Thai food is the big eat, although it is not hard to find virtually any type of cuisine here.
 In addition, most malls come with a generous supply of food courts, coffee shops, and burger joints.

 As a pastime, shopping in Bangkok is second only to its nightlife.
 The city is loaded up with malls, arcades, swanky department stores and floating markets, so that you can virtually shop from dawn to dusk.

 Island-hopping through aquamarine waters, Buddhist monks praying in ornate temples and tasty Thai curries -- holidays in Thailand satisfy all the senses.
 Book a Thailand hotel to experience the magic of the land of smiles.

 A Bangkok city break is a sensory overload.
-From colourful temples and bustling night bazaars to the aromas of street food and hum of tuk-tuk taxis, there’s never a dull moment on a stay in a Bangkok hotel.
+From colorful temples and bustling night bazaars to the aromas of street food and hum of tuk-tuk taxis, there’s never a dull moment on a stay in a Bangkok hotel.